 Homeschool Mastery Academy is dedicated to recommending quality resources to benefit homeschooling families.
 This blog contains and is monetized through sponsored posts and affiliate links.
 Please see our full disclosure policy for detailed information.

-Fall Bucket List for Preschoolers
+The Best Bucket List Fall Activities for Preschoolers This Year

 1 Go Apple Picking – Visit an orchard and pick the juicy, ripe apples.
 Later, use a few apples as stamps to create your own apple tree with these directions from Crafty Morning.

 2 Collect Acorns – Are acorns covering the ground?
 Collect a basket full and use them for a color matching activity from Teach Beside Me.